ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 3. Merge the CG-RMSD results with precomputed scores.

 4. Generate and save correlation results and visualizations.

-## Project Structure

-1. `main_all.py`: Orchestrates CG-RMSD computation, merging, and correlation analysis for all files.
-2. `predict_cgRMSD.py`: Implements a customizable class for CG-RMSD computation for one native and one predicted pdb file.
-3. `compute_cgRMSD.py`: Defines functions for CG-RMSD computation.
-4. `merge_and_corr.py`: Handles file merging and correlation computations.

 ### Step 1: Compute CG-RMSD